 5. Boat House Bar & Grill at Turtle Kraals

 Address: 220 Margaret Street, Key West, FL 33040

-The Boat House Bar & Grill recently moved from its original location downstairs at the Commodore Waterfront Restaurant (which is now the new home of the White Tarpon Bar & Restaurant) to the other end of the boardwalk in the former Turtle Kraals location.
-Fans of Turtle Kraals will notice that they’ve paid tribute with the addition of “at Turtle Kraals” on their sign.
+The Boat House Bar & Grill recently moved from its original location downstairs at the Commodore Waterfront Restaurant (now the new home of the White Tarpon Bar & Restaurant) to the other end of the boardwalk in the former Turtle Kraals location.
+Fans of Turtle Kraals will notice that they’ve paid tribute by adding “at Turtle Kraals” on their sign.

 With nautical flags flying from the ceiling, an open-air layout, waterfront views, and a ton of draft beer selections, it’s a terrific spot to hang out before or after the nightly sunset celebration at Mallory Square.
 It has won local awards for Best Happy Hour.
-With baby lamb chops, tempura lobster tails, and conch fritters on the menu, we can see why.
+We can see why with baby lamb chops, tempura lobster tails, and conch fritters on the menu.

 This practice ended after the serious overfishing of turtles.
 The cannery building was once the site of the Key West Turtle Museum, which served to educate about turtle conservation, but it’s no longer there.
 The Mel Fisher Museum has some of its exhibits in the space.